ibm-cloud-docs/dr-automation-powervs/FAQs.md

 - **LPARs**: Can ensure LPARs are part of the active site and not set for automatic restart.
 - **Cloud Storage**: Set up cloud storage compatible with cloud storage APIs to manage data replication between sites.

-### **What are the main API endpoints for PowerVS DR Automation?**
-{: #apiendd}

-Key endpoints include provisioning APIs for deploying KSYS VMs, monitoring APIs for health metrics, and deprovisioning APIs for tearing down configurations.
-Some APIs and workflows apply only to DR Automation plans.

 ### **What is the role of the KSYS node in DR operations for PowerVS?**